Rule Change: Completed

 On 25 October 2018 the AEMC made a more preferable final rule to make it easier for small customers to fix inaccurate estimated bills by providing their own reading of an electricity or gas meter to their retailer.

-Under the final rule, if a small customer receives an estimated bill it is based on an inaccurate estimate, the customer can ask the retailer to adjust the bill by providing their own reading of the meter.
-This ability to request an adjustment will be available to small customers with electricity accumulation meters or gas meters.
+Under the final rule, if a small customer receives an estimated bill that is based on an inaccurate estimate, the customer can ask the retailer to adjust the bill by providing their own reading of the meter.
+This ability to request an adjustment is available to small customers with electricity accumulation meters or gas meters.

 The key features of the final rule:

 - retailers must promptly provide a small customer with an adjusted bill based on a customer’s reading of their meter where: